ShekharShwetank/RISC-V_RTL2GDSII/WEEK_6/README.md

 Screenshot of commands run
 ![alt text](assets/464.png)

-#### 5. Edit 'config.tcl' to change lib file and add the new extra lef into the openlane flow.
+#### 5. Edit 'config.tcl' to change lib file and add the new extra lef into the openlane flow

 Commands to be added to config.tcl to include our custom cell in the openlane flow